data-8/fa25/syllabus.md

 ### Submitting Assignments

 All assignments (homework, labs, and projects) will be submitted on Pensieve.
-We plan to have a walkthrough video on how to submit to Pensieve by Week 2 of the semester.
-In the meantime, please reference [this video from previous semesters](https://drive.google.com/file/d/1ZyLpxcqYubKEyxphk5K-OZRRkphUVFQi/view?usp=sharing) on how to submit assignments.
-Note that some of the information may be outdated.
+Please refer to [this tutorial](https://drive.google.com/file/d/1geOaRRmQonac1A5WVjzlcEl1NS2nAt37/view?usp=sharing) for submitting assignments.

 We understand that the submission process is new for many students taking the course.
 To account for this, we will do our best to accommodate submission-related issues (submitting to the wrong assignment, not saving files correctly, autograder timing out) up until the third week of the course.
 After the third week, it is **your responsibility** to confirm you have submitted your work correctly.
 We reserve the right to impose penalties for having to resubmit students’ work beyond this point.